enkidevs/curriculum/Linux/Permissions & Users/know-your-rights.md

 * r–s––xr–x
 * r––––xr–x
 %exp
-Here, the owner can read, the group can read, but due to the `s` there they have the same privileges as the owner of the file and the others can execute the file.
+Owner can read, the group can read.
+However, due to the `s` there they have the same privileges as the owner of the file.
+Others can execute the file.
 %

 ---